ppy/osu-wiki/wiki/Tournaments/DMX/2/en.md

 ### Mappool and map rules

-1. Each mappool consists of: 5 NoMod, 3 [Hidden](/wiki/Game_modifier/Hidden), 3 [HardRock](/wiki/Game_modifier/Hard_Rock), 3 [DoubleTime](/wiki/Game_modifier/Double_Time), 3 FreeMod, and 1 Tiebreaker.
+1. Each mappool consists of: 5 NoMod, 3 [Hidden](/wiki/Game_modifier/Hidden), 3 [Hard Rock](/wiki/Game_modifier/Hard_Rock), 3 [Double Time](/wiki/Game_modifier/Double_Time), 3 FreeMod, and 1 Tiebreaker.
 2. Players will have 2 bans for each match.
-3. The Hidden, HardRock and DoubleTime brackets will all be played using the mods specified by the bracket title.
+3. The Hidden, Hard Rock and Double Time brackets will all be played using the mods specified by the bracket title.
 4. In the FreeMod bracket players must choose a mod.
-5. In the FreeMod bracket players may choose between all mods available in the multiplayer lobby besides DoubleTime/Nightcore, HalfTime, NoFail and Easy.
+5. In the FreeMod bracket players may choose between all mods available in the multiplayer lobby besides Double Time/Nightcore, Half Time, No Fail and Easy.
-6. In the Tiebreaker beatmap, players may choose between all mods available in the multiplayer lobby besides DoubleTime/Nightcore, HalfTime, NoFail and Easy.
+6. In the Tiebreaker beatmap, players may choose between all mods available in the multiplayer lobby besides Double Time/Nightcore, Half Time, No Fail and Easy.

 ### Match rules and instructions